 - While referees will see a reference to Pocket Scat2 in the iRB Guidelines, it is important to clarify that it is not necessary to attempt to use this to assist in the identification of suspected concussion.

-Referees should usefully acquaint themselves with the concussion symptoms as listed in the iRB Guidelines
+Referees should usefully acquaint themselves with the concussion symptoms as listed in the IRFU and IRB Guidelines

 Law 3.9 - The Referee & Injured Players

 LAW 3.9 THE REFEREE'S POWER TO STOP AN INJURED PLAYER FROM CONTINUING

 If the referee decides - with or without the advice of a doctor or other medically qualified person - that a player is so injured that the player should stop playing, the referee may order that player to leave the playing area.

 The referee may also order an injured player to leave the field in order to be medically examined.

 IRFU Safety Guidelines - Dealing with injuries duing the game